Should I Get A Perm? Everything You Need To Know Before Going Curly

 Technically speaking, there are many ways for you to get a perm, or a perm hairstyle.
 Remember the big, fluffy (and kinda dry-looking) glamster hair of the 80s?
 Things have changed quite a lot since then - and perms have become a lot more glamorous, becoming a staple hair care step in the lives of many people out there, including artists and celebrities.

 A spiral perm is a popular choice for hair that’s shoulder-length or longer.
-To create the necessary movement that gives your strands the typical spiral shape of this hairstyle (hence the name), your stylist will roll the hair vertically.
+To create the necessary movement that gives your strands the iconic spiral shape of this hairstyle (hence the name), your stylist will roll each strand vertically.
 You can customise this look by exploring different rod sizes, but generally speaking this type of curl is evenly tight and bouncy.
 A good spiral perm will last around six months before the curls start to loosen.

 Body Wave Perm

 Body wave perms are a popular choice for people who are looking to add natural volume and movement in their flat, spaghetti-straight hair.
-It works well on any length, and is particularly indicated to add some texture and wave without having to go full-curly.
-The body wave perm creates a relaxed movement in your look with larger, looser waves using large rollers.
+It works well on pretty much any length, and is particularly indicated to add some texture and waves to your mane without having to go full-curly.
+The body wave perm creates a gentle, relaxed movement in your look with large, loose waves using jumbo rollers.
 A body wave curl usually lasts between three to five months.